Polygol/polygol.github.io/README.md

 **Visit at https://polygol.github.io**

-# Applications
+# Gurapp Applications
-Applications can extend your Gurasuraisu experience.
+Gurapp can extend your Gurasuraisu experience.
 The GitHub repository for each application are seperate from the `polygol.github.io` GitHub repository.

 # Running Locally
 Applications: You must download the Gurapps from each GitHub repository and place them in the root directory in order for Gurapps to work correctly with Gurasuraisu locally.